-2.23 All representations made to the draft Plan Strategy and its supporting documents will be made available for public inspection as part of the public consultation process.
+2.23 All representations made to the draft Plan Strategy will be made available for public inspection as part of the public consultation process.
 A representation that seeks to add, alter or delete a site identified for a particular use is known as a site specific policy representation.
-Any person may make a counter-representation about a site specific policy representation.
+Any person may make a counterrepresentation about a site specific policy representation.
 Both representations and counter-representations will be considered at the Independent Examination.